-Renovating or extending is a great opportunity to create your perfect home.
+Renovating or extending is a great opportunity to create your perfect custom home.
 Most period homes have great bones, are situated in a great location and they offer a certain charm that new homes just can’t match.
 However, given the age of period homes, they require special attention when you renovate them.

 Renovating or extending can be a daunting process, but when you add period style into the mix, regulations and unforeseen costs can make it a risky task.

 We have been renovating period homes for many years and we know your home will require a design that is sympathetic to your existing home.
 Having renovated many Victorian and Edwardian era homes and Californian Bungalows, we would like to share a little of our experience to help you with your renovation journey.